 “I’ve always been pale, Heidi,” Vincent pointed out.

 “You said you were in Arizona trying to cure your writer’s block.”

 Vincent averted his eyes.
 “You’re smart.
 You tell me where I’ve really been.”

 “I’m not trying to hurt you…but we’re your friends.
 It’s okay that you miss Prue.
 It’s okay you’ve been in Tacoma after you left college.
-And”—Heidi reached to pat Vincent on the arm—“it’s just truly okay.”
+And”—Heidi reached to pat Vincent on the arm—“it’s just okay.”